AmarooHQ/whitepaper/STYLE_GUIDE.md

 Note: I say "no excuses", but there are exceptions.
 For example, if you are quoting someone speaking on a podcast or video, then it's impossible to accurately transcribe the grammar (except for simple sentences).
 In such a case, *be forgiving and honorable* to the person being quoted (especially when you are disagreeing with the quote).
 Another exception is *ambiguous context*; e.g., it might not be obvious if the preceding sentence is necessary to include or not.
 If you are on-the-fence, favor being concise but leave a comment noting the source and problem sentence -- if someone raises an issue, then err on the side of caution and include that extra context.
 Another exception is relevant context that's far away, like a preceding paragraph.
 In that case, if you know about it then leave a comment (like you would for an ambiguous preceding sentence), but if someone brings it up then consider changing the quote to `(possible context relevant sentence) [...] (main sentence you wanted to quote) [...] (possible context relevant sentence)`.

-When there's reason to make an exception, let's not eat each-other alive. *We are on the same team, after-all.*
+When there's reason to make an exception, let's not eat each other alive. *We are on the same team, after-all.*

 ### Reference Standards